Employing an apprentice

-Apprentices will earn while they learn and work towards nationally recognised qualifications at 1 of 3 levels - Foundation Apprenticeship (Level 2), Apprenticeship (Level 3) or Higher Apprenticeship at Level 4.
+Apprentices will earn while they learn and work towards nationally recognised qualifications at 1 of 4 levels - Foundation Apprenticeship (Level 2), Apprenticeship (Level 3), Higher Apprenticeship (Level 4/5 and Degree Apprenticeships Level 6.

-Higher Apprenticeships at Level 4 and beyond means that we can develop stronger and deeper skills among our existing workforce.
+Apprenticeships at Level 4 and above mean that we can develop stronger and deeper skills among our existing workforce.
 It also provides employers with the skilled staff they need to boost productivity, innovation and overall business performance.

 Hiring your apprentice

 New to apprenticeships?
 Unsure of how to support young apprentices?
 Here are some key points to consider before making the genius decision to hire an apprentice aged 16-19.

 - Apprentices must be over 16 to start an apprenticeship and 18 to begin a Degree Apprenticeship

 - Employers must provide a contract of employment of 16+ hours a week

 - All apprentices must be paid at least the Apprenticeship Minimum wage which is currently £4.15 an hour, though many employers choose to pay more than this.
 Apprentices must be paid both for their time in the workplace and studying.
 Find out more about pay and conditions here: https://www.gov.uk/apprenticeships-guide/pay-and-conditions

 - Apprentices are entitled to 20 days paid holiday a year plus bank holidays